We’re delighted to announce that ‘Manifestos: Architecture for a New Generation’ is returning to London this June!

 The challenges that London poses to young people are shaping the boundaries of architecture and what it means to be an architect in this city.
-Migration, the housing crisis, a constrained jobs market, precarious working conditions, cuts to public services and facilities, racial discrimination and gang violence are just some of the defining challenges facing young people today.
-In London, they present urgent and complex spatial challenges for the city.
+Precarious working conditions cuts to public services and facilities, social discrimination, and now the repercussions of Covid-19 are just some of the defining parameters facing young people today.
+In London, they present urgent and complex spatial challenges for the city and its future urban life.

-This event brings a group of emerging voices in architecture that are expanding the parameters of what architecture can be, who London is for and what its future holds.
+Each year, a panel of influential architects and thinkers are invited to nominate a new voice who is expanding the parameters of what architecture can be, who London is for and what its future holds